Skip to Content

 Plan your sightseeing to avoid these busy, and expensive, travel periods.
 If you want to find cheap train tickets to London, travelling off-peak is essential.

-Purchasing a ticket for a specific date and time will also be cheaper than buying an open return ticket.
+Purchasing a ticket for a specific date, time and route will also be cheaper than buying an open return ticket.
 Unfortunately, this provides less flexibility but it will save money on U.K rail travel.

 3. Compare single ticket and return ticket prices.

-Unusually (and inexplicably) it is often cheaper to book two single tickets rather than a return ticket on U.K trains.
+Unusually (and inexplicably) it can be cheaper to book two single tickets rather than a return ticket on U.K trains.

 Before purchasing your ticket, price compare buying two single tickets.